Meet the Music School Faculty for 2020-2021

 Piano

-Kim has completed her Elementary Piano Pedagogy Certificate from the Royal Conservatory of Music (RCM).
-She has also studied flute and holds a Bachelor of Arts in English Literature from the University of British Columbia and a Creative Writing Certificate from Simon Fraser University.
-She is currently preparing for her Intermediate Piano Pedagogy exams.
+Kim has her Elementary and Intermediate Piano Pedagogy from the Royal Conservatory of Music.
+She won the National Gold Medal in Elementary Pedagogy.
+Kim holds a Bachelor of Arts in English Literature from the University of British Columbia and a Creative Writing certificate from Simon Fraser University.
+Kim is currently working towards her ARCT in Advanced Piano Pedagogy.

 Derksen, Lauren